Buccaneer Bunny: Plot

-When Bugs comes down to check on Sam, Sam proceeds to attack him with his sword, making Bugs mad that he's "sore again".
+When Bugs comes down to check on Sam, the latter proceeds to attack him with his sword, making Bugs mad that he's "sore again".
 Bugs crawls in a hatch in the ship's side, with Sam following with his sword: "Ooooh, I'll keelhaul you for this!".
 When he opens the board, he is blasted by a cannon.
 Bugs opens the hatch to Sam's left and calls: "Yoo-hoo!
 Mr. Pirate!".
 Sam opens that board and, again, gets blasted by a cannon.
 Bugs opens another hatch and calls: "Oh, uh, Redbeard!".
 Sam, trying to avoid getting blasted again, decides to open up the hatch with his sword from a safe distance.
-Nothing there.
-Suddenly, another hatch opens in his face and a cannon blasts Sam once more, much to his annoyance.
+Suddenly, just as he opens that hatch, another hatch opens in his face and a cannon blasts him once more.

-Sam now chases Bugs again, and is now subjected to the lots-of-doors in-and-out routine (previously used in Little Red Riding Rabbit), which ends with Sam getting blasted by a cannon again.
-Sam confronts Bugs, who throws a match into the powder room, which a panicking Sam swiftly retrieves (a gag that would later be recycled into 1954's Captain Hareblower).
-This is repeated until finally, Sam is too late to retrieve the match that ends up exploding the entire pirate ship when he refused to go after another match again, reducing the ship to splinters.
-On his last nerve, Sam furiously chases Bugs with his gun: "ooooh, I'll blast your head off for this!" until he seemingly has Bugs defeated ("Alright, now!
+Sam chases Bugs again, and is subjected to the lots-of-doors in-and-out routine (previously used in Little Red Riding Rabbit), which ends with Sam getting blasted by a cannon yet again.
+After that, Sam confronts Bugs, who throws a lighted match into the powder room, which a panicking Sam swiftly retrieves (a gag that would later be recycled into 1954's Captain Hareblower).
+After this is repeated, Sam threatens to not go after the match if Bugs does it a third time.
+Bugs does it, and Sam tries to distract himself, first with a yo-yo, then with jacks (all while Bugs idly files his nails), until he finally gives in and goes to run after the burning match, but the powder room explodes before he can make a step, and pieces of the ship land on the beach, including the part of the ship with Bugs and Sam, with Bugs commenting that Sam "didn't make it".
+On his last nerve, Sam furiously chases Bugs with his gun ("Ooooh, I'll blast your head off for this!"), and Bugs flees back into his original rabbit hole.
+Sam gloats to Bugs and sticks his head into the rabbit hole ("Alright, now!
 I got ya cornered!
-Come out and meet your doom!") until a cannon blasts him once more.
-Finally, defeated, Sam raises the white flag and Bugs turns to the audience, puts on an old-style ship captain's hat, and paraphrases John Paul Jones, "I have not even begun to fight!" and he laughs.
+Come out and meet your doom!"), a cannon blasts him once more from the rabbit hole.

+Finally, Sam raises the white flag in defeat; whereas Bugs turns to the audience, puts on an old-style ship captain's hat, and paraphrases John Paul Jones by saying: "I have not even begun to fight!", before laughing.